1ucky40nc3/pio_esp32s3_devkit_ap_webserver/README.md

 ## Getting Started

+After getting started you can find further instructions about the [usage](#usage) down below.

 ### Install the PlatformIO IDE VSCode Extension

 Install the PlatformIO IDE extension from the VSCode extension marketplace (see workspace recommendations).
 You may be asked to install Python.
 You may follow the instructions [here](https://docs.platformio.org/en/latest/faq/install-python.html).